igbucur/BayesMR/README.md

 used to reproduce the simulated data saved in the `data` folder.

 - The top folder also contains the following files:
-  - `DESCRIPTION` is the file describing the R package
+  - `DESCRIPTION` is the file describing the R package.
-  - `NAMESPACE` is the file specifying the fucntions provided by the R package
+  - `NAMESPACE` is the file specifying the fucntions provided by the R package.
-  - `LICENSE.md` is the file containing the GPL-3 license
+  - `LICENSE.md` is the file containing the GPL-3 license.

 ## Prerequisites